zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 zhmc_storagevolume_usage_int                            D     G     Usage of volume as integer (0=boot, 1=data, 2=not-applicable, 99=unsupported value)
-zhmc_storagevolume_size_gib                             D     G     Size of volume in GiB (0 for ECKD alias volumes) zhmc_storagevolume_cylinders                            D     G     Size of ECKD volume in cylinders (0 for ECKD alias volumes); only for FC-type SGs zhmc_crypto_adapter_usage_ratio                         C     G     Usage ratio of the crypto adapter zhmc_flash_memory_adapter_usage_ratio                   C     G     Usage ratio of the flash memory adapter zhmc_adapter_usage_ratio                                D     G     Usage ratio of the adapter zhmc_channel_usage_ratio                                C     G     Usage ratio of the channel zhmc_roce_adapter_usage_ratio                           C     G     Usage ratio of the RoCE adapter zhmc_port_bytes_sent_count                              D     C     Number of Bytes in unicast packets that were sent zhmc_port_bytes_received_count                          D     C     Number of Bytes in unicast packets that were received zhmc_port_packets_sent_count                            D     C     Number of unicast packets that were sent
+zhmc_storagevolume_size_gib                             D     G     Size of volume in GiB (0 for ECKD alias volumes) zhmc_storagevolume_cylinders                            D     G     Size of ECKD volume in cylinders (0 for ECKD alias volumes); only for FC-type SGs zhmc_crypto_adapter_usage_ratio                         C     G     Fraction of time the crypto adapter was processing I/O zhmc_flash_memory_adapter_usage_ratio                   C     G     Fraction of time the flash memory adapter was processing I/O zhmc_adapter_usage_ratio                                D     G     Fraction of time the adapter was processing I/O zhmc_channel_usage_ratio                                C     G     Fraction of time the channel was processing I/O zhmc_roce_adapter_usage_ratio                           C     G     Fraction of time the RoCE adapter was processing I/O zhmc_port_bytes_sent_count                              D     C     Number of Bytes in unicast packets that were sent zhmc_port_bytes_received_count                          D     C     Number of Bytes in unicast packets that were received zhmc_port_packets_sent_count                            D     C     Number of unicast packets that were sent